chainguard-dev/edu/content/open-source/wolfi/building-a-wolfi-package.md

 You can find more details about available pipelines in the [melange pipelines documentation](https://edu.chainguard.dev/open-source/melange/melange-pipelines).

 ### The `subpackages` Section
-As mentioned above, a package may extract parts of its contents into subpackages, in order to make for a slimmer final apk.
-Many packages have resources that are not required at execution time: development headers, man pages, shared libraries that are optional… you name it.
+As mentioned previously, a package may extract parts of its contents into subpackages in order to make for a slimmer final apk.
+Many packages have resources that are not required at execution time, including development headers, man pages, shared libraries that are optional.
 This part is really important in Wolfi, because we want packages to be minimal.
 The `subpackages` section of the melange YAML file looks a lot like the pipeline section, and it essentially works the same way.
 You'll just have to make sure you place any subpackage files in the `targets.subpkgdir` location.

 The `split` built-in pipelines were created to facilitate the creation of subpackages.
 They implement code to remove development headers (`split/dev`), man pages (`split/manpages`), among other resources that aren't typically required at runtime.
 You can experiment with those, just be aware that they use standard path locations and some compiled packages may use different paths for certain resources.